adementyev/Rovables-Repo/README.md

 The localization of the robot is not implemented in the current code.
 This version has high resolution wheel encoders and a powerful ARM processor, so the tracking will be better.

 ##Aknowledgements
-This project was a collaboration between MIT Media lab (Responsive Environments and Living Mobile) and Shape Lab at Stanford University
+This project was a collaboration between MIT Media Lab (Responsive Environments and Living Mobile) and Shape Lab at Stanford University

 The poeple who worked on this project are: